Denim & Rhinestones Tour

-The Denim & Rhinestones Tour was the seventh headlining tour from American country music artist Carrie Underwood, in support of her ninth studio album, Denim & Rhinestones (2022).
-The tour began on October 15, 2022, in Greenville, South Carolina, and concluded on March 17, 2023, in Seattle, Washington with a total of 43 dates.
+The Denim & Rhinestones Tour was the seventh headlining tour American country music artist Carrie Underwood, in support of her ninth studio album, Denim & Rhinestones (2022).
+The tour began on October 15, 2022, in Greenville, South Carolina, and concluded on March 17, 2023, in Seattle, Washington, comprising 43 concerts.
+It was the first tour to take place only in the United States.

 Background and development

 Underwood announced dates for the tour on Monday, May 16, 2022, saying in a press release, "I'm excited to bring the new music of Denim & Rhinestones to life on tour, as well as put new spins on familiar favorites.
 We’ve been working hard already preparing an amazing show, and I can't wait to see everyone on the road!"

-The tour will include new production directed by Barry Lather. while Nick Whitehouse and Fireplay will serve as production designers.
+The tour included new production directed by Barry Lather. while Nick Whitehouse, with Fireplay serving as production designers.

 Country singer-songwriter Jimmie Allen was announced as opening guest for the tour.
 Regarding the choice of Allen, Underwood said, "He has a great voice, he's nice to be around, he's funny and easygoing.
 You want to like the people you're on the road with.
 He sings songs about Jesus in his set and so do I. And he's very bling-y, so he's quite a good fit for 'Denim & Rhinestones.'"

 From every ticket sold, a donation of one dollar will be made to the Tunnels to Towers Foundation, a nonprofit which supports veterans and their families.
 This continued a philanthropic practice established on previous Underwood tours.
 General admission ticket sales began on May 20.

 The tour represented her first one since the advent of the COVID-19 pandemic in the United States, although she had performed a concert residency in Las Vegas.
 Ticket prices were somewhat higher than for previous Underwood tours.
 While the tour was going, it was announced that Underwood would be returning to her Las Vegas residency later in 2023.

 The show was physically demanding for Underwood to do; Underwood spent a month before the tour opening preparing for the shows, doing workouts and other conditioning to get into top shape for it.
 Unlike her some of her past tours, her young children were not traveling with her, although she was flying home for quick visits to them in between some tour stops.
 In addition, the itinerary was constructed with a two-month break between the two legs of the tour.